Benefactorum Recordatio Jucundissima Est

 Salena Hirons - Parent Governor

-Link Governor Quality Assurance
+Link Governor KS4

 Salena is a trained secondary school teacher of science and a headteacher with extensive leadership experience.
 As an outstanding practitioner with 20 years of experience in secondary education, Salena, taught in a variety of settings across the South-East, working in many outstanding schools.
 During her time as a senior leader, she has worked across many aspects, most recently, leading on the quality of education, curriculum design and reporting/assessment.